Polish PM calls for 'concrete steps' from NATO amid Belarus border crisis | Politics

 NATO must take "concrete steps" to resolve the migrant crisis on the Belarus border, the Polish prime minister was quoted as saying on Sunday, adding that Poland, Lithuania and Latvia may ask for consultations under Article 4 of the alliance's treaty.
 Under Article 4, any ally can request consultations whenever, in the opinion of any of them, their territorial integrity, political independence or security is threatened.

+Morawiecki told PAP that EU leaders would discuss further sanctions against Belarus, including completely closing the border.
+EU foreign policy chief Josep Borrell was quoted as saying that the bloc will widen sanctions on Belarus on Monday to include airlines and travel agencies thought to be involved in transporting migrants.

-He also said that the EU should jointly finance the construction of a border wall.
-BORDER BREACH
+Morawiecki said that the EU should jointly finance a border wall.
+BORDER TENSION

+Meanwhile, Polish forces described an increasingly tense situation on the frontier, with the Border Guard saying migrants were receiving instructions and equipment from Belarusian guards and it expected another "big attempt" to break through.
+"Huge logs of wood are being brought in, probably to lower the fence," Border Guard spokeswoman Katarzyna Zdanowicz told private broadcaster TVN24.

+Belarusian blogging service NEXTA shared a video of what it said was a large column of migrants walking towards the frontier.
+Footage posted on Twitter by the Polish Interior Ministry showed what appeared to be a water cannon deployed at the border, as a recorded message warned migrants that force could be used against them if they did not follow orders.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)